-Here is a simple circuit for monitoring the fuel level in vehicles.
-It gives an audiovisual indication when the fuel level drops alarmingly below the reserve level, helping you to avoid running out of petrol on the way.
+Here is a simple fuel reserve indicator circuit for monitoring the fuel level in vehicles.
+It gives an audio-visual indication when the fuel level drops alarmingly below the reserve level, helping you to avoid running out of petrol on the way.

-The fuel sensor system consists of a tank-mounted float sensor and a current meter (fuel meter), which are connected in series.
+The fuel reserve indicator circuit system consists of a tank-mounted float sensor and a current meter (fuel meter), which are connected in series.
 The float-driven sensor attached to an internal rheostat offers high resistance when the tank is empty.
 When the tank is full, the resistance decreases, allowing more current to pass through the meter to give a higher reading.

 The fuel monitoring circuit works by sensing the voltage variation developed across the meter and activates the beeper when the fuel tank is almost empty.
 Its point A is connected to the input terminal of the fuel meter and point B is connected to the body of the vehicle.
 The circuit consists of an op-amp IC CA3140 (IC1), two 555 timer ICs (IC2 and IC3) and decade counter CD4017 (IC4).